Barbara’s Stage 3 Colon Cancer Story

-I was on oxaliplatin which was my infusion.
+I was on oxaliplatin, which was my infusion.
 I started on one regimen, FOLFOX, then went to capecitabine.
-This was a while ago and chemo does a number on your brain.
-I believe I went every two weeks for my infusions.
-I had 12 rounds of infusions – six months, every two weeks.
+This was a while ago, and chemo does a number on your brain.
+I believe I went every 2 weeks for my infusions.
+I had 12 rounds of infusions — 6 months, every 2 weeks.
 I would only go in for one infusion for several hours.

 To say I was sick would be an understatement.
 I would get violently ill.
-Then I chose to do the oral chemo along with the oxaliplatin.
-So you do two chemos when you’re on colon cancer.
-I traded out my FOLFOX for CAPOX which is capecitabine.
+Then I chose to do the oral chemo, along with the oxaliplatin.
+You do 2 chemos when you’re on colon cancer.
+I traded out my FOLFOX for CAPOX, which is capecitabine.

-I had to do seven days of an oral pill and they were horrible.
+I had to do 7 days of an oral pill, and they were horrible.
 Everything was horrible.
 I hated chemo.
 I thought I had delusional expectations.
 I had seen people who had lost their hair in other treatments do yoga, SoulCycle, and I couldn’t even drive a car.

 What are the chemotherapy side effects?

 Summary: neuropathy in fingers, aversion to drinking cold liquids, chemo brain/fog, intense nausea